 - high levels of triglycerides (a type of fat found in the blood)

 Each of these factors alone can increase a person's risk of developing diabetes, heart disease, and stroke.
 However, the risk is much higher when these factors are found in combination.

-Approximately one-quarter of Canadians have this condition, although the rate is higher for certain groups of people.
-For example, people of First Nations and South Asian descent have higher rates of metabolic syndrome than Caucasians.
+Approximately 1 in 5 Canadians have this condition, although the rate is higher for certain groups of people.
+For example, people of Indigenous and South Asian descent have higher rates of metabolic syndrome than Caucasians.

 Other major risk factors that may lead to the development of metabolic syndrome include: